chkware/chkware.github.io/docs/references/validate-reference.md

 :::

-The _Testcase specification_ format is how anyone express one or more test case(s) for a given _Http specification_.
+The _Testcase specification_ format is how anyone express one or more test case(s) for a given _HTTP specification_.
 Following is the full reference to write _Testcase specification_ file.

 ## Testcase specification